skt9/skt9.github.io/pages/sde.md

 with jumps.
 Random differential equations are conjugate to stochastic differential equations.
 Stochastic differential equations can also be extended to differential manifolds.[5][6][7][8]

+### Brownian Motion

+Brownian motion is the random motion of particles suspended in a medium (a liquid or a gas).[2]

+This motion pattern typically consists of random fluctuations in a particle's position inside a fluid sub-domain, followed by a relocation to another sub-domain.
+Each relocation is followed by more fluctuations within the new closed volume.
+This pattern describes a fluid at thermal equilibrium, defined by a given temperature.
+Within such a fluid, there exists no preferential direction of flow (as in transport phenomena).
+More specifically, the fluid's overall linear and angular momenta remain null over time.
+The kinetic energies of the molecular Brownian motions, together with those of molecular rotations and vibrations, sum up to the caloric component of a fluid's internal energy (the equipartition theorem).